Design it. Sell it. We print it.

 Outer back neck-label design

-But don’t go overboard – make sure the label is big enough to make your brand visible, but small enough so it doesn’t overshadow the actual shirt design or interfere with the fit.
+Don’t go overboard, though – make sure the label is big enough to make your brand visible, but small enough so it doesn’t overshadow the actual shirt design or interfere with the fit.

-Popular fashion brands and sports teams often use collar designs in their apparel to advertise themselves or their partnerships without being too flashy.
-This t-shirt design placement gives you a unique opportunity to add similar credibility to your merchandise.
+Popular fashion brands and sports teams often use collar designs in their apparel to advertise themselves or partnerships without being too flashy.

 Printing requirements: